 This cut comes from the lower chest.

 Brisket is one of the nine primal cuts.

 Grinding brisket helps to break down the connective tissue.
 There is plenty of this.
 Brisket muscles on a cow include the pectorals.
 Due to the absence of a collar bone, these muscles support over half the weight of the animal when it’s standing or moving around.

-The elevated number of fatty acids mean that brisket is perfect to pop in your meat grinder if you’ve got burgers on your mind!
+The high number of fatty acids means that brisket is perfect to pop in your meat grinder if you’ve got burgers on your mind!

 If you’re looking to enrich the meaty taste of your burgers, get yourself some round steak.

 This is found on the rear leg of the animal.
-Round steak is lean and fairly tough but works well with chuck to make a hearty burger.
+Round steak is lean and relatively tough but works well with a chuck to make a hearty burger.